View the Commercial Register

 The stock corporation (AG) only becomes a legal entity when it is entered in the commercial register.
 You can find more information here.

 Commercial law stipulates that a general partnership (OHG) must be entered in the commercial register.
-The registration must be made by all partners at the competent registration court.
+The registration must be made by all partners at the competent registry court.
 You can find more information here.